-- 6.9 All our staff have annual cyber-security training and have to sign our Acceptable User Policies. - 6.10 All our pupils have an Acceptable User Policy. - 6.11 We teach pupils to be safe online through the following methods:
+- All our staff have annual cyber-security training and have to sign our Acceptable User Policies. - All our pupils have an Acceptable User Policy. - We teach pupils to be safe online through the following methods:

+Personal development lessons on Wednesday mornings are the primary focus for online safety messages.
 Year 8 Personal Development lessons in Autumn 2 are dedicated to online safety with lessons on 'Media and Body Image', 'Protecting your online identity' and 'What to do when things online go wrong'.
 RSHE Lessons also cover this content during half term 3 with lessons such as 'My life on Screen' in Year 7, 'Think Before you Share' in Year 8 and 'Pornography' in Year 11.
 The most recent OFSTED inspection pupil voice highlighted that pupils believe they were spoken to about online safety frequently.
 Heads of Year and SLT also deliver assemblies, where appropriate, that include online and social media topics with reference to staying safe.
 BSafe drop down day in Year 8 also includes talks from the local safeguarding team on how to stay safe online.
 School share information with parents to signpost them to services or advice from external agencies about how to help keep their children safe online.